 Enterprise websites are great for sites that must dynamically scale resources to support high volumes of traffic.

-To manage this, Enterprise websites use multiple AWS services.
+To manage this, Enterprise websites use multiple Amazon Web Services services.
 Typically, they’ll also span multiple across at least two data centers (a.k.a., Availability Zones).

 This all requires more management and administration than simple websites.